The NNSS (Non-Native Species Secretariat) invasive species awareness week

 Supple young stems turn Bamboo-like with age – Shield shaped leaves – Late summer flowers (white clusters) – Bare winter stems

-The NNSS fact sheet for Japanese knotweed can be found here
+The NNSS identification sheet for Japanese knotweed can be found by clicking the link.

 Giant Hogweed – Hercaleum mantegazzianum